What’s the right Gas Flow Rate for a Mig is a question we get asked a lot, but like many things in welding, there’s no definitive answer.

 For Example, let’s assume the Gas Shroud Bore is 10mm.

-Cross Sectional Area (as I’m sure we all remember from school Maths), is
+Cross Sectional Area (as I’m sure we all remember from school Maths :-), is

-Pi x r² so:
+π x r² so:

-Pi (3.142 is close enough) x 5 x 5 ÷ 13 = 6.042
+π (3.142 is close enough) x 5 x 5 ÷ 13 = 6.042

 We can round that to 6 litres per minute Gas Flow Rate for a Mig with 10mm bore Gas Shroud.